commoluo/TeleGen/README.md

 This repository contains the code for reproducing the paper [WebGen-Bench: Evaluating LLMs on Generating Interactive and Functional Websites from Scratch](https://arxiv.org/abs/2505.03733).

+WebGen-Bench is a comprehensive benchmark for evaluating Large Language Models (LLMs) on their ability to generate interactive and functional websites from natural language instructions.
+This benchmark includes both automated testing frameworks and a specialized dataset for training and evaluation.

 The dataset is also at 🤗 [luzimu/WebGen-Bench](https://huggingface.co/datasets/luzimu/WebGen-Bench) and on [WebGen-Bench (Kaggle)](https://www.kaggle.com/datasets/zimulu/webgen-bench).
 But for the running of this repo, you do not need to download the data from these sources, as the data is already placed under the `data` directory.

+## Project Overview

+WebGen-Bench provides a complete ecosystem for:
+- **Evaluating LLMs** on website generation tasks using multiple platforms (Bolt.diy, OpenHands, Aider)
+- **Training specialized models** (WebGen-LM series) for web development
+- **Automated UI testing** using WebVoyager agent with visual understanding
+- **Appearance scoring** using vision-language models
+- **Data processing** and decontamination for training

 |Data | HF Links |
 |---|---|